Fuyukai/Kyoukai/docs/apireference.rst

 -------

 These classes are for Asphalt usage, such as contexts.
-You are not guarenteed to always have these specific objects.
+You are not guaranteed to always have these specific objects.

 .. autoclass:: kyoukai.context.HTTPRequestContext
 	:members: